-The application process is simple.
-One form, several easy questions.
+Apply for our services.
+The application process is simple: complete a few quick and easy questions on this online form.
 It is accessible and can be sent in various formats.

 Our Assistive and Adaptive Technology Unit develops, coordinates and provides technology services that help people on the job, in school or at home.

 In addition, SSB can provide Braille textbooks and documents, talking books and many other services through our Communication Center.

 Check our Technology Support webpage for resource guides on free and low-cost assistive technology, tips for finding material in accessible alternative formats, and more.

 Here are some opportunities for building job and life skills.

 Several Minnesota organizations offer programs to provide students who are blind, DeafBlind or who have low vision with the skills, confidence, and experience needed to succeed in life and work.
 In addition to summertime programs, these organizations offer experience-based programming that runs throughout the school year.

 Build Your Future as you Transition from High School to Adulthood: BLIND, Inc. offers transition programs for blind and low vision students 14 to 21 years of age who are attending high school.